It Dies Today

-It Dies Today (sometimes abbreviated "IDT") is an American metalcore band that formed in Buffalo, New York during September 2001 (around the time surrounding 9/11).
-The band achieved popular success in 2004 with the release of their debut album, The Caitiff Choir.
+It Dies Today (sometimes abbreviated "IDT") is an American metalcore band formed in Buffalo, New York, in September 2001.
+The band achieved success in 2004 with the release of their debut album, The Caitiff Choir.
 After frontman Nicholas Brooks departed in 2006, just after the release of the band's sophomore effort Sirens, It Dies Today released Lividity in 2009 before going on hiatus in 2010.
 The band reunited briefly for a show in 2012, but the reunion paused again in 2015.
 On December 22, 2022, It Dies Today was announced as an act appearing at FurnaceFest 2023.
+The band then played Better Lovers BLissmas in their hometown of Buffalo on 8 Dec 2023.

 History

 Formation, EPs and The Caitiff Choir (20012004)

 It Dies Today was formed in August 2001 in Buffalo, New York and was originally composed of vocalist Nicholas Brooks, guitarist Chris Cappelli, and guitarist Steve Lemke (who now plays bass).
+The band took their name from the Adamantium song "It Dies Today" off the 1998 album, "From the Depths of Depression."
 During their formation, most of the band members were only 16 years old.
 Their initial release was a three-track demo titled Let the Angels Whisper Your Name, recorded in late 2001.
 The following year, It Dies Today released an EP titled Forever Scorned, which led to the band touring the U.S. with artists such as Between the Buried and Me and Alexisonfire.

 In 2003, Lemke switched to bass as guitarist Mike Hatalak joined.
 Prior to joining It Dies Today, Hatalak played in bands called Short of Breath, Plain of Ashes, and Stricture.
 The group eventually signed with Trustkill Records, home to hardcore heavyweights such as Throwdown, Eighteen Visions, and Bleeding Through.

 Fall 2004 brought about the release of the band's debut full-length The Caitiff Choir.
 The album sold over 25,000 copies within four months and allowed the band to sell out two national headlining tours with support from Twelve Tribes, Anterrabae, Trivium and others.
 Alternative Press named them a "Band To Know" in 2005.
 The album has sold 90,000 copies to date.

 In 2005, It Dies Today went on a series of whirlwind tours including tours supporting Bleeding Through, Walls of Jericho, All That Remains, and Throwdown, as well as appearing on the PETA-sponsored "Compassion Over Fashion" tour with Most Precious Blood and Remembering Never.
 The group also supported metal bands such as God Forbid, Machine Head and The Haunted, as well as securing a spot on the coveted Ozzfest second-stage in the summer of 2005.
 The following summer, the band was scheduled to take part in the Van's Warped Tour but had to cancel due to a vocal injury sustained by Brooks.